Blaqpak-01/matatu-58-tracker/README.md

 # matatu-58-tracker
-Android app for real-time tracking of Matatu Route 58 in Nairobi
+A comprehensive Android application for real-time tracking of Matatu Route 58 in Nairobi, Kenya.
+Includes subscription-based access for drivers and passengers with M-Pesa integration.